Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Results

-After the GC flyby, some stars bind to the SMBHB and contribute to its hardening, while some other are pushed on larger orbits.
-In all the models, the GC debris assume a disc structure, characterized by several ``rings'' of stars which are accelerated by the SMBHB (see Figure \ref{f8}).
-The life-time of such a structure depends on the SMBHB mass and eccentricity, being efficiently disrupted at higher values of $M_\bhb$.
+After the GC flyby, some stars bind to the BHB and contribute to its hardening, while some other are pushed on larger orbits.
+In all the models, the GC debris assume a disc structure, characterized by several ``rings'' of stars which are accelerated by the BHB (see Figure \ref{f8}).
+The life-time of such a structure depends on the BHB mass and eccentricity, being efficiently disrupted at higher values of $M_\bhb$.

+It is worth noting that the ring-like structures are much more evident at smaller $M_\gc / M_\bhb$ values.
+Similar features are observed also in the case of a gaseous impactor \citep[see for instance][]{goicovic16} assuming a cloud-to-BHB mass ratio $0.01$, thus indicating that they are likely due to the efficient transfer of energy and angular momentum from the BHB to the impactor debris.

 An efficient deposit of mass from infalling dense clusters is at the basis of the NSC formation in the framework of the so-called ``dry-merger'' scenario \citep{Trem76,Dolc93}.
-However, its validity has not been investigated extensively in galaxy models hosting a massive SMBHB.
-Using numerical simulations, \cite{bekki10} showed the evolution of a massive SMBHB can efficiently heat a NSC after a galaxy merger, leading to its erosion and disruption.
-However, it is not clear whether the NSC can re-generate due to the infall of a star clusters after the SMBHB formation.
+However, its validity has not been investigated extensively in galaxy models hosting a massive BHB.
+Using numerical simulations, \cite{bekki10} showed the evolution of a massive BHB can efficiently heat a NSC after a galaxy merger, leading to its erosion and disruption.
+However, it is not clear whether the NSC can re-generate due to the infall of a star clusters after the BHB formation.

 Our current knowledge of star clusters formation and evolution suggests that the total mass in GCs is roughly $1\%$ of the total hosting galaxy mass \citep{harris10}.
 Therefore, a galaxy with typical mass of $10^{11}\Ms$ is expected to host $\sim 10^{4}$ clusters, assuming an average GC mass of $\sim 10^5\Ms$.
 The time-scale over which GC orbitally segregate to the galactic centre is given by \citep{ASCD14a,ASCD15He}: